 Appearance: It can grow up to 3 metres in length and is considered to be the longest snake in Europe.
+More specifically it is the largest snake found in Cyprus and the most common one.
 Up until the age of 5-6 years old it has a brick colour with dark brown spots, while later it takes its characteristic black colour.
+The snake can be easily spotted as it shines in sunlight due to its black color.

 Habitat: This snake can be found in heights up to 1500 metres.
 Quite common in its kind, its main habitat is agricultural and open areas with groups of trees or bushes.